 Apparently, during dry season there is a really cool surfer vibe to the town.
 If you visit, let us know how you like it.
 We plan to give it another try in the new year.

-Now on to the Santa Teresa Costa Rica guide!
+Now on to the Santa Teresa budget travel guide!

 GETTING TO SANTA TERESA